SwiftValidatorCommunity/SwiftValidator/README.md

 ## Single Field Validation

-If you would like to have a separate validation for individual registered fields (to, for example, validate only the currently edited field), you can use the overloaded validate method:
+If you would like to have a separate validation for individual registered fields, you can use the overloaded validate method.
+This can be used, for example, to validate a field after every character is entered:

 ```swift
 override func viewDidLoad() {